Ana Amorim

-Ana Carolina Amorim Taleska (born 1 April 1983 in Blumenau, Santa Catarina) is a Brazilian handball player who was most recently under contract with Alcoa FKC.
+Ana Carolina Amorim Taleska (born 1 April 1983 in Blumenau, Santa Catarina) is a retired Brazilian handball player.

-She was born as the older sister of Eduarda Amorim.
+She is the oldest of three siblings, the youngest being fellow handball player Eduarda Amorim.
 She participated at the 2004 Summer Olympics in Athens, where the Brazilian team placed seventh.
 At the time she played club handball for Kometal Skopje in Macedonia.